febrisupriadi/divvy-analysis-for-google-data-analytics-capstone-cs1-how-does-a-bike-share-navigate-speedy-success-/README.md

-# 🚲 Divvy Analysis for Google Data Analytics Capstone – Case Study 1
+# 🚲 Divvy Analysis for Google Data Analytics Capstone – Case Study 1 With R
 ## How Does a Bike-Share Navigate Speedy Success?

 ### 📘 Deskripsi